-the family law does not impose strict rules for the court to follow in property settlement.
+the family law does not impose strict rules for the court to follow in a property settlement.

 It is a common tendency for people with property disputes to compare their cases with those that have already been decided by the court.
 There is then the expectation that they will receive the same decisions handed down to the people they know.
 In reality, there is never the same decision in a property dispute because every case is decided according to the circumstances of the parties.

-Under family law, property is divided by the court that is just and equitable for the parties.
-This is actually the last step in a four step process that is adopted by the court in a case that involves division of property.
+Under family law, the property is divided by the court that is just and equitable for the parties.
+This is actually the last step in a four-step process that is adopted by the court in a case that involves division of property.

 The court is not required to follow a strict formula on how to divide the assets in a marriage or de facto relationship.
 Courts exercise a wide discretion in their decision making since the family law has not imposed strict rules to follow.